jaxonhill/whoisbuilding-fall24-compe561/README.md

 ## Run the Application - Frontend

 1. Navigate to the frontend directory -> `cd frontend`
+2. Run `npm install --legacy-peer-deps`
-2. Run the development server -> `npm run dev`
+3. Run the development server -> `npm run dev`
-3. Use a browser to view the homepage -> `http://localhost:3000`
+4. Use a browser to view the homepage -> `http://localhost:3000`